DevGuiIIaume/applied.ai-submission/README.md

 Welcome to my dates.py program!

 #### Usage
-To run my program simply run: *python3 dates.py*
+To run my program, type: *python3 dates.py*

 #### Overview of solution
 This programs gets user input from stdin, verifies the validity of the input, and calculates the difference between two dates